-A calibration unit is provided to flood the FPA with light at three difference wavelengths within the VIS passband.
-This allows the pixel-pixel variation in the CCDs to be established: it is used for the flat-field calibration.
+A calibration unit is provided to flood the FPA with light at least three different wavelengths within the VIS passband.
+This allows the pixel-pixel variation in the CCDs to be established as a function of wavelength: it is used for the flat-field calibration.
 It is not required to provide high levels of stability or of large-scale spatial uniformity, as the photometric throughput is calibrated from stellar sources during routine observations.
+The smoothest flat fields are at ~750nm.
+While the wavelength dependence of the CCDs is slow, so that illumination at three wavelengths appears sufficient, it is currently under investigation whether it may be possible to provide up to six different wavelengths in the calibration unit.